 Intrusion Detection Systems (IDS) or Intrusion Prevention Systems (IPS) are used to detect & prevent attacks in real-time.
 However, if they are not configured properly they may be of no use.
 Further the events reported by these devices need to be monitored by analysts on a continuous basis.

 An important element of effective security monitoring is the ability to examine the packet decode from network intrusion detection systems.
 A skilled intrusion analyst will be able to analyze packets to reduce the likelihood of false positives and also be able to proactively update signatures and apply new filters to deal with the emerging threats.
-This course provides in-depth knowledge about intrusion detection and traffic analysis.
+This workshop enables participants to gain a better understanding of about intrusion detection and traffic analysis.

 Benefits

-On completion of this course, participants will get a better understanding of
+On completion of this workshop, participants will get a better understanding of

 Who should attend